codenation-dev/squad-8-ad-python-2/README.md

 For Sale PATCH method is required to include the date field.

-Global variables starting with EMAIL_ in the setting.py file located in the telesales package must be updated with the sender information to perform email notification.
+Global variables starting with EMAIL_* in the development.py file located in the telesales.settings package must be updated with the sender information and the seller's email must be an existing one to perform email notification.